sundrio/sundrio/maven-plugin/readme.md

 ## Sundrio: Maven Plugin.

-The sundrio maven plugin can be used to generate BOMs for multi-module projects.
+The sundrio maven plugin can be used to generate BOMs for multi-module projects and provides experimental continuous testing capabilities.

 ### Generating a BOM.